 - NHFC 404, SCOM 404

 - Limited to

 - (i) Admission is subject to approval from the Director, Centre for Science Communication. (ii) For MAppSc students, this paper is normally limited to the Science Communication subject. (iii) Normally available only by distance.
 Students intending to take this paper on campus should enrol for SCOM404 instead

-This paper is available only for those students enrolled in a programme of study with an endorsement in Creative Nonfiction Writing
+In most cases this paper is available only for those students enrolled in a programme of study with an endorsement in Creative Nonfiction Writing.

 - More information link